lsst/ap_pipe/doc/lsst.ap.pipe/getting-started.rst

 ..
 TODO: Cut or condense above paragraph and link to ingestion-related docs.

-A utility to ingest data before running `lsst.ap.pipe` is available in :ref:`ap-verify-run-ingest`.
-However, this works only on datasets which adhere to the :ref:`ap-verify-datasets` format.
+A utility to ingest data before running `lsst.ap.pipe` is available in :ref:`ap_verify <ap-verify-run-ingest>`.
+However, this works only on datasets which adhere to the :doc:`ap_verify dataset </modules/lsst.ap.verify/datasets>` format.
 Alternately, you may use a pre- ingested dataset or manually ingest files yourself following the directions for a given ``obs_`` package, e.g.,